freeCodeCamp/how-to-contribute-to-open-source/PROJECTS.md

 # Projects and Organizations

-This file contains a list of projects and organizations that are friendly to contributions, along with quick links to relevant documents you should reference before contributing.
+The file contains a list of projects and organizations that are friendly to contributions, along with quick links to relevant documents you should reference before contributing.